 Whether you’ve been diagnosed with hyperhidrosis or not, millions of people are looking for an effective solution to underarm sweat.
 For most, expensive and life-threatening procedures just aren’t realistic solutions.

 To meet the demand for non-invasive solutions, more pharmaceutical companies are releasing hyperhidrosis treatments to help alleviate the life-altering effects of excessive underarm sweating.

-New Hyperhidrosis Drugs
+New Medication for Hyperhidrosis

-These neurotransmitter-blocking drugs were originally designed to treat asthma, incontinence, COPD and other gastrointestinal issues.
+Neurotransmitter-blocking drugs were originally designed to treat asthma, incontinence, COPD and other gastrointestinal issues.
 Because anticholinergics dry out the body, doctors now also prescribe them to patients with excessive sweating.